ChinaKnowledge.de -

 Mar 10, 2023 © Ulrich Theobald

-Muzhiming 墓志銘, also written 墓誌銘, is the designation of a special type of tomb inscription applied on a stone buried in front of the tomb chamber.
-The designations zangzhi 葬志, fenji 墳記, maiming 埋銘, guoming 槨銘, kuangzhi 壙志 and kuangming 壙銘 denote the same, but were less frequently used.
-Inscriptions created for a re-burial at a different tomb site were called xuzhi 續志, houzhi 後志, guifuzhi 歸附志 (if the new site was the home district) or qianfuzhi 遷附志.
-The expression quancuozhi 權厝志 was used for inscriptions made public during the wake if the latter was organised on the burial place.
+Muzhiming 墓志銘, also written 墓誌銘, refers to a special type of tomb inscription inscribed on a stone placed in front of the tomb chamber.
+The terms zangzhi 葬志, fenji 墳記, maiming 埋銘, guoming 槨銘, kuangzhi 壙志, and kuangming 壙銘 all denote the same, but they are used less frequently.
+Inscriptions created for a re-burial at a different tomb site are called xuzhi 續志, houzhi 後志, guifuzhi 歸附志 (if the new site was within the home district of the dead person), or qianfuzhi 遷附志.
+The term quancuozhi 權厝志 was used for inscriptions made public during a wake if it was organised at the burial site.

-Scholars like Xu Shizeng 徐師曾 (1517-1571) in his Wenti mingbian 文體明辨序說 discern between muzhi 墓志 and muming 墓銘, the former written in prose, and the latter as a lyrical text.
-Most, but not all, inscriptions combined these two styles, and Xu shows that the designations zhi and ming were not used consistently, but were often wrongly interchanged.
-Han Yu's 韓愈 (768-824) Dianzhong shaojian Ma jun muzhiming 殿中少監馬君墓志銘 is actually just a prose text, and his inscription Lu Hun muzhiming 盧渾墓志銘 only a poem, even if the title of these two inscriptions includes both the words zhi and ming.
-Han Yu's Liu Zihou muzhiming 柳子厚墓志銘 is a ming or summarizing eulogy in prose style.
-Some inscriptions had an introduction (xu 序).
+Scholars like Xu Shizeng 徐師曾 (1517-1571), in his Wenti mingbian xushuo 文體明辨序說, distinguish between muzhi 墓志 and muming 墓銘, the former written in prose and the latter as lyrical texts.
+Most, but not all, inscriptions combine these two styles, and Xu demonstrates that the terms zhi and ming were not used consistently; they were often mistakenly interchanged.
+Han Yu's 韓愈 (768-824) Dianzhong shaojian Ma jun muzhiming 殿中少監馬君墓志銘 is primarily a prose text, while his inscription Lu Hun muzhiming 盧渾墓志銘 is solely a poem, even though both titles include the words zhi and ming.
+Han Yu's Liu Zihou muzhiming 柳子厚墓志銘 is a eulogy summarising in prose style.
+Some inscriptions feature an introduction (xu 序).

-The stones on which muzhiming texts were incised were usually square and relatively flat.
-Tomb stones consisted of two parts, namely a base (di 底) stone bearing the prose part and the laudatory poem, and a cover (gai 蓋) bearing a kind of title like the name and the official laurels of the tomb owner.
-In older times, muzhi inscriptions were incised in ceramics (zhuanming 磚銘) or on wooden boards (then called fenban wen 墳版文 or muban wen 墓版文).
-Zhang (1992) is of the opinion that muban wen were neither muzhiming nor mubei wen 墓碑文 (large stele inscriptions), but that it was a term used for a variety of tomb inscriptions, including beiji 碑記 (on the back side of steles, beiyin wen 碑陰文), muzhiming, and mubei wen.
-The word ban 版 does neither mean board, nor that they were not yet incised into stone.
+The stones on which muzhiming texts were carved were usually square and relatively flat.
+Tombstones consisted of two parts: a base (di 底) stone that held the prose and laudatory poem, and a cover (gai 蓋) that displayed a kind of title, such as the name and official laurels of the tomb owner.
+In earlier times, muzhi inscriptions were carved in ceramics (zhuanming 磚銘) or on wooden boards (then called fenban wen 墳版文 or muban wen 墓版文).
+Zhang (1992) suggests that muban wen were neither muzhiming nor mubei wen 墓碑文 (large stele inscriptions), but a term used for various tomb inscriptions, including beiji 碑記 (on the back of steles, beiyin wen 碑陰文), muzhiming, and mubei wen.
+The word ban 版 does not mean board nor that they were not yet carved into stone.

 Figure 1.
 Muzhiming 墓志銘 tomb inscription